Jersey City Mediation & Arbitration Attorney

 Resolving Conflict Out of Court

-At D'Alessandro & Cieckiewicz, P.C., our Jersey City mediation and arbitration lawyer Lori Cieckiewicz, has a reputation for settling cases quickly and positively for our clients.
+At Lori Cieckiewicz, P.C., our Jersey City mediation and arbitration lawyer Lori Cieckiewicz, has a reputation for settling cases quickly and positively for our clients.
 Lori will work with you to obtain a favorable settlement while avoiding trial.
 There are differences between the processes of mediation and arbitration.

 Discover the best way to solve your legal dispute.
 Call (201) 561-8441 for a consultation with a mediator.

 Guiding You Through the Mediation Process

 Many states now require some form of mediation to allow divorcing parties the opportunity to reach a settlement without court involvement.

 New Jersey mandates mediation for divorcing couples.
 There are three different programs that are designed to help parties come to an agreement without going to court.
 The type of mediation required depends on the specific situation, such as whether there are children involved and if disputes exist regarding custody.

 The mediation programs in New Jersey include:

 Matrimonial Early Settlement Panel (MESP)– This program is designed to resolve disputes that revolve around the distribution of marital property.
 It is not used for custody issues.